Isla Escudo de Veraguas Composting Latrine Project – Panama

-The island, which is over 1,000 acres in size, is home to about ten people year round and another thirty people live there a couple months each year during peak fishing months.
+The island, which is over 1,000 acres in size, is home to about ten people year round and another thirty people live there a couple of months each year during peak fishing months.
 The island is completely untouched beyond a few small wooden huts that are spread out along small sections of the coastline.

 There is one Latino family there, but the majority of the inhabitants are indigenous people from the local Ngöbe-Buglé tribe.
-All of these inhabitants have very limited resources and this project will help them fulfill a long desired, but unattainable community need.
+All of these inhabitants have very limited resources and this project will help them fulfill a long desired, but unattainable community needs.

-There are no sanitation facilities on the island, and currently the inhabitants use the woods or the water surrounding the island to relieve themselves.
+There are no sanitation facilities on the island, and currently, the inhabitants use the woods or the water surrounding the island to relieve themselves.
 They lack the financial capability to undertake the construction of latrine of the appropriate technology on their own.

 This project is to build the first latrine on the island.
 Of necessity, it will be a composting latrine, in order to keep all solid waste contained and above the water level.